hed-standard/hed-specification/docs/source/06_Infrastructure_and_tools.md

 ````

 While HED definitions are allowed anywhere,
-the recommended style is to separate them into dummy sidecar entries for readability.
+the recommended style is to separate them into dummy categorical sidecar entries for readability.
 The sidecar does not have to provide an HED-relevant entry for every event file column.
 Columns with no corresponding entry are skipped during assembly of the HED annotation
 for the row.